rdbliss/rdbliss.github.io/_posts/2021-11-21-held-accountable.md

 and lobby so hard for your graduate director to accept more women before you realize that changing demographics is very slow.
 So, if you're really driven to bring in more women and secure their place in academia, you have to find something else to do.

-In this case, K decided that the thing to do was encourage a crowd to "hold me accountable."
-While I listened, I wondered: Did we truly need to have this conversation, or is K just lashing out at the only target they can hit?
-Just last month we found [a math department nazi](/i-hate-new-jersey-nazis) who was in charge of both K and myself for a while.
-We can't do anything about that now, but maybe it's getting hard to distinguish "nazi" from "people who disagree with me."

-In any event, I'm glad we all had a nice, relaxing reeducation session together.
-Happy Thanksgiving.
+In this case, the "something else" was treating us all to an all-expenses-paid reeducation session together.

+Happy Thanksgiving!

-\[*Note*: In an earlier version of this post, I used K's name and insinuated that they were a "bully" in a deleted paragraph.
+\[*Note*: In an earlier version of this post, I used K's name and insinuated that they were a "bully" in deleted paragraphs.
 After reflection, the former felt like airing dirty laundry, and the latter was just mean-spirited.
 Both are gone now.\]